nagyist/tonybaloney.agentic-popup-shop/README.md

 - Integration of MCP servers into agents
 - Using tracing to monitor multi-agent workflows

+## Authentication

+> ![WARNING]
+> This template comes with a Keycloak Docker image to mimic OAuth2 claims and login.
+The role of the Keyclock IdP is to show how to authenticate frontend through to the MCP.
+> It has hardcoded usernames and passwords.
+Only use this for development.

 ## Requirements

 The easiest way to fulfill the requirements is to launch this as a Code Space or DevContainer, then you can skip this section.